Test harness

-Alternative definition

-An alternative definition of a test harness is software constructed to facilitate integration testing.
-Where test stubs are typically components of the application under development and are replaced by working components as the application is developed (top-down integration testing), test harnesses are external to the application being tested and simulate services or functionality not available in a test environment.
+Example

-For example, when attempting to build an application that needs to interface with an application on a mainframe computer, but no mainframe is available during development, a test harness may be built to use as a substitute.
+When attempting to build an application that needs to interface with an application on a mainframe computer, but no mainframe is available during development, a test harness may be built to use as a substitute this can mean that normally complex operations can be handled with a small amount of resources by providing pre-defined data and responses so the calculations performed by the mainframe are not needed.

 A test harness may be part of a project deliverable.
-It is kept separate from the application source code and may be reused on multiple projects.
+It may be kept separate from the application source code and may be reused on multiple projects.
 A test harness simulates application functionality; it has no knowledge of test suites, test cases or test reports.
 Those things are provided by a testing framework and associated automated testing tools.

 A part of its job is to set up suitable test fixtures.

 The test harness will generally be specific to a development environment such as Java.
 However, interoperability test harnesses have been developed for use in more complex systems.